LewisGaul/LewisGaul.github.io/cv.md

 - I set up and ran [EnHackathon](https://enhackathon.github.io) in 2019.

 **C**
-- I was taught to program in C when I joined my job at Ensoft in 2018, and have worked on team with a codebase of primarily C code.
+- I was taught C when I joined Ensoft in 2018, and worked on a team owning a C codebase for almost a year.
 - Some of my contribution to CPython has involved reading and writing C code.

 **Java**